 GitHub Actions

-The Buildkite migration tool helps you convert your GitHub Actions workflows into Buildkite pipelines.
 Because GitHub Actions workflows can include complex combinations of jobs, steps, matrix strategies, and reusable actions, an AI Large Language Model (LLM) is used to get the best results in the translation process.
+The AI model does not use any submitted data for its own training.

 How the translation works

-• Jobs become Buildkite command steps with key attributes.
+• Jobs become Buildkite Pipelines command steps with key attributes.
 Multiple run steps within a job are combined into a single command array.
 Job dependencies (needs) become depends_on attributes.

-• Checkout steps (actions/checkout) are removed since Buildkite Agents automatically check out the repository.
+• Checkout steps (actions/checkout) are removed since Buildkite agents automatically check out the repository.
 Non-default checkout options are translated to equivalent Git commands.

 • Triggers (on: block) are removed and documented in a header comment, since Buildkite Pipelines configures triggers through the web interface rather than YAML.

-• Runners (runs-on values) are listed in a header comment with guidance on configuring your agents blocks to target your Buildkite Agent queues.
+• Runners (runs-on values) are listed in a header comment with guidance on configuring your agents blocks to target your Buildkite agent queues.

 • Matrix strategies are translated to the native build matrix feature of Buildkite Pipelines, including include/exclude configurations and per-combination soft_fail settings.